Things that crossed the line for me

 Name Calling / Shaming

-Name calling crosses the line.
+Name-calling crosses the line.

 Shaming someone based on their sexual history crosses the line.